mattermost/docs/source/guides/postgres-migration.rst

 Compare the data
 ----------------

 We internally developed a tool to simplify the process of comparing contents of two databases.
-The ``dbcmp`` tool compares every table and reports whether if there is a diversity between two schemas.
+The ``dbcmp`` tool compares every table and reports whether if there is a diversion between two schemas.

 The tool includes a few flags to run a comparison: